2020 Canadian pipeline and railway protests: BC Supreme Court hearing October 2020

-2021-22 Wedzin Kwa conflict
+2021–2022 Morice River conflict

-The 2020 memorandum of understanding did not address the CGL pipeline, and construction met with continued opposition from the Gidimt'en Access Point and Unist'ot'en groups during 2021.
-On September 25, 2021, Cas Yikh house and Gidimt'en clan members erected new blockades on the Morice West Forest Service Road to block CGL's attempts to drill under the Morice River (known as Wedzin Kwa in Babine-Witsuwet'en).
-These blockades include many solar paneled tiny home structures, some of which are furnished and stocked with kitchens.
-Sleydo' (Molly Wickham), one of the leaders of Gidimt'en Access Point, claimed that the work near the river would disrupt her people's livelihoods as well as the salmon population.
+The 2020 memorandum of understanding did not address the CGL pipeline, and construction met with continued opposition from the Gidimtʼen Access Point and Unistʼotʼen groups during 2021.
+On September 25, 2021, Cas Yikh house and Gidimtʼen clan members erected new blockades on the Morice West Forest Service Road to block CGL's attempts to drill under the Morice River.
+These blockades included many solar-panelled tiny home structures, some of which were furnished and stocked with kitchens.
+Sleydoʼ (Molly Wickham), one of the leaders of Gidimtʼen Access Point, claimed that the work near the river would disrupt her people's livelihoods as well as the salmon population.
 She called on supporters to join the new blockades.
-A Gidimtʼen Access Point press release called the Wedzin Kwa "sacred headwaters that nourish the Wet'suwet'en Yintah [territory] and all those within its catchment area".
+A Gidimtʼen Access Point press release called the Morice River "sacred headwaters that nourish the Wetʼsuwetʼen Yintah [territory] and all those within its catchment area".
 Coastal GasLink president Tracy Robinson issued a statement about the drilling, saying "our crews will utilize a micro-tunnel method which is a type of trenchless crossing that is constructed well below the riverbed and does not disturb the stream or the bed and banks of the river".
-Robinson claimed that experts deemed micro-tunnelling to be the safest and most environmentally-responsible method.
-She also noted that there was still an enforceable injunction against any opposition to CGL construction.
-In the days after the new blockades went up, the RCMP moved in to remove two of them; arresting at least one individual.
+Robinson said that experts deemed micro-tunnelling to be the safest and most environmentally-responsible method.
+She also said that there was still an enforceable injunction against any opposition to CGL construction.
+In the days after the new blockades went up, the RCMP removed two of them, arresting at least one person.

-In a November 2021 interview, Sleydo' said that RCMP had used abusive force to remove a Wet'suwet'en protester who locked himself underneath a bus being used as a blockade.
-She said the man was "receiving ongoing medical care and has [nerve damage] in his hands" after being lifted by the legs and repeatedly slammed against the ground while his hands we clipped under the vehicle.
-Wet'suwet'en Chief Dsta'hyl confronted construction crews in October, disabling one of their excavators following numerous warnings.
+In a November 2021 interview, Sleydoʼ said that RCMP had used abusive force to remove a Wetʼsuwetʼen protester who locked himself underneath a bus being used as a blockade.
+She said the man was "receiving ongoing medical care and has [nerve damage] in his hands" after being lifted by the legs and repeatedly slammed against the ground while his hands were clipped under the vehicle.
+Wetʼsuwetʼen Chief Dstaʼhyl confronted construction crews in October, disabling one of their excavators following numerous warnings.
 The excavator was recovered by CGL that afternoon.

-On November 18 and 19, RCMP dismantled the blockades and arrested 29 people including Sleydo' and two journalists.
+On November 18 and 19, RCMP dismantled the blockades and arrested 29 people including Sleydoʼ and two journalists.

-In February 2022, masked assailants threatened CGL workers and destroyed millions of dollars worth of equipment.
+In February 2022, masked assailants threatened CGL workers and destroyed millions of dollars' worth of equipment.
 No arrests were made.

 In September 2022, drilling equipment was in place, and CGL was preparing to drill under the river.
-Members of the Gidimt’en Clan and residents of Unistʼotʼen Camp reported that they were under constant surveillance.
+Members of the Gidimtʼen Clan and residents of Unistʼotʼen Camp said that they were under constant surveillance.